Troubleshooting Porsche ABS and PSM Problems

 - corrosion at the ABS terminals

-- Brake fluid leaking on the ABS pump, causing loss of communication with multiple wheel speed sensors.
+- Brake fluid leaks on the ABS pump, causing loss of communication with multiple wheel speed sensors.

 Bosch makes ABS modules installed on many Porsche vehicles as Porsche doesn’t make their own ABS module.